Effects of Body Bias Variation on the Performance of a Class AB Operational Amplifier

 Modern Pedagogy Techniques for DC Motor Speed Control

-Based on a survey conducted for second and third year students of electrical engineering department at Maharishi Markandeshwar University, India, it was found that around 92% of students felt that it would be better to introduce a virtual environment for laboratory experiments.
-Hence a need was felt to perform modern pedagogy techniques for students which consist of virtual environment using MATLAB/Simulink.
-In this paper virtual environment for speed control of DC motor is performed using MATLAB/Simulink.
-The various speed control method for DC motor includes field resistance control method and armature voltage control method.
-The performance analysis of DC motor is hence analyzed.
+Based on a survey conducted for second and third year students of the electrical engineering department at Maharishi Markandeshwar University, India, it was found that around 92% of students felt that it would be better to introduce a virtual environment for laboratory experiments.
+Hence, a need was felt to perform modern pedagogy techniques for students which consist of a virtual environment using MATLAB/Simulink.
+In this paper, a virtual environment for the speed control of a DC motor is performed using MATLAB/Simulink.
+The various speed control methods for the DC motor include the field resistance control method and armature voltage control method.
+The performance analysis of the DC motor is hence analyzed.

 Finite Element Analysis of a Modular Brushless Wound Rotor Synchronous Machine